BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/heidegger.md

 The world is usually invisible or transparent to us in our everyday activities.
 It becomes visible through the opacity of earth in an artwork.
-In a great work of art there’s always a *strife* between transparent intelligibility (*world*) and opaque unintelligibility (*earth*).
+In a great work of art there's always a *strife* between transparent intelligibility (*world*) and opaque unintelligibility (*earth*).
 In that sense, earth is like the breakdown of equipment: The equipment withdraws from us (*ready-to-hand*) but it introduces itself as *present-at-hand* if it breaks or is missing.
-But, unlike a breakdown of a tool, earth is unfixable.
+But, unlike a breakdown of a tool, earth is *unfixable*.
 Furthermore, it is only through the transparency of the world that earth can strike us as unintelligible, perplexing and mysterious.
 The happening of truth in the work of art and the Being of the work of art is essentially the instigation of the *strife* between world and earth.
 A great work of art intensifies this *strife* while establishing it.

-That is why Heidegger claims that artworks are more "thingly" than tools.
-They do not withdraw but stay *present-at-hand* for *Dasein* because they are unfixable.
 Art can be thought of in terms of *Being*, *truth*, *world*, *earth* and *strife*, and according to Heidegger, the two essential features of great artwork are setting up of a world and setting forth of *earth*.
 Furthermore, an epochal understanding of *Being* and a particular world are opened and held opened in *Dasein's* clearing by a specific being, i.e., a work of art.

-We haven't really touched on the aesthetics of art; its beauty and ugliness or subjective quality.
-I think, for Heidegger, it is more about truth than beauty.
+I think, for Heidegger, art has more to do with *truth* than *beauty*.
+He wanted to understand the ontological "function" of art: what art *does* in relation to truth and Being.
 Truth and art are deeply interconnected---not mutually exclusive.
-But, of course, I am not talking about the truth as correspondence or agreement (adaequatio) but *truth as unconcealment* or uncovering.
+But, of course, I am not talking about the *truth as correspondence or agreement* (adaequatio) but *truth as unconcealment* or uncovering.
 Like the objective world is based on *Lebenswelt*, for Heidegger, the former is based on the latter.

-With respect to music, Heidegger is rather silent.
-He was convinced that music is essentially the art of feeling and not the art of tonally moving forms.
-We do not find a philosophy of music in Heidegger’s work.
-In fact, it could be argued that Heidegger’s attitude towards music is antagonistic.
-He attacks the emotionality of music.
-For example, about Wagner he says that his project was not just the predominance of music with respect to the other arts in his work that made him fail, but the problem inherent in aesthetics itself; namely, the reason why music was allowed to aspire to such a position.
-Aesthetics is only a part of a greater movement in history---that of nihilism.
-This is revealing since right-wingers often praise 'great' artwoks which are great in an aesthetic sense and complain about more abstract and conceptual artworks which they see as a *degeneration* of art.
-One can argue that Heidegger too is drawn to the aesthetic of a certain kind of lifestyle.
+### A Limited View on Music

+Heidegger is largely silent on music.
+He saw it as the art of feeling, not of form, and distrusted its emotionality.
+He criticized Wagner for aesthetic excess and linked such artistic elevation to *nihilism*---a loss of grounding in Being.
+This may reflect a bias toward visual and architectural arts, rooted in Heidegger's cultural and historical context.

-However, I believe there is more to music than Heidegger recognized.
+But I believe Heidegger underestimated music.
-His perspective might have been too focused on the particular music of his era.
-When the listener is absorbed by music, clock time is put out of play by the musical temporality: the musical time is the listener’s time.
+When absorbed in music, clock time is suspended.
-In a performance the passing of time is not experienced individually.
-The entire audience shares the temporality of the work, just as the musicians do (inter-subjective temporality).
-We say that music moves us, i.e. the movement of the mind have been those of the musical movements which require space.
-The temporality, mobility, and spatiality of music depend upon the tone.
-The tone is the *earth* of music.
-In the musical work, the materiality is brought forth in the world with its temporality, mobility, and spatiality.

-Composers can change the conception of what was possible in music.
-In a certain sense, their worlds changed the world that has become our world.
-In the absence of the exact words to describe the new world, it is perceived in its strangeness.
-This is how truth is established in the workings of the artwork.
+Musical temporality is shared, not individual.
+Like great visual art, music discloses a new world.
+Its tones form an *earth*--material, resistant, and grounding---while its structure shapes a world we temporarily inhabit.

+Composers who break new ground shift the musical world, changing what is even thinkable in sound.
+As listeners, we experience this strangeness as the emergence of truth.
+As already mentioned, I Luhmann provides a more powerful framework to analyze artworks as a relation between *medium* and *form*.

 ## Heideggerian Cinema